 \section{Methodology}

-Our methodology for theorizing about data hunches and developing a design space for externalizing and communicating them was based on reflective practices~\cite{fleck_reflecting_2010, schon_reflective_2017}.
+Our methodology for theorizing about data hunches and developing a framework for recording and communicating data hunches was based on reflective practices~\cite{fleck_reflecting_2010, schon_reflective_2017}.
 We began by reflecting on our experiences working with a variety of domain experts who have rich knowledge about their data, knowledge that was not captured in their datasets.
 Through group discussions about our experiences, we recognized the missing formalization of personal knowledge and its impact in data analysis.
 We began mapping out the scope of data hunches, the relationship between data hunches and existing visualization concepts, and how hunches have been reported in the existing literature.
-This process included a literature search into data feminism, critical data studies, and uncertainty, as well as searching works on design studies and reviewing any reported data hunches in previous design studies.
+This process included a literature search into data feminism, critical data studies, and uncertainty, as well as searching works on design studies and reviewing any reported sources of qualitative uncertainty in previous design studies.

-After investigating the landscape of data hunches, we iteratively developed our proposed design space.
-The iterations critically reflected illustrative examples from our prior experiences, and design spaces proposed for interactive visualization interfaces, uncertainty visualization, and collaborative sensemaking.
-We additionally received feedback on our proposed design space from our research lab and made adjustments accordingly.
-Finally, we used the design space to re-imagine visualization systems presented in several design studies~\cite{heer_voyagers_2009,mccurdy_framework_2019,lin_sanguine:_2021}, two of which we developed into the case studies described in Section~\ref{sec:case_study}.
+After investigating the landscape of data hunches, we iteratively developed our understanding of data hunches.
+The iterations critically reflected illustrative examples from our prior experiences, and design spaces proposed for interactive visualization interfaces, uncertainty visualization, and collaborative sense-making.
+We additionally received feedback from our research lab and colleagues and made adjustments accordingly.
+We used the design space to re-imagine visualization systems presented in several design studies~\cite{heer_voyagers_2009,mccurdy_framework_2019,lin_sanguine:_2021}.

 Initially, we considered our framework for recording data hunches as a medium for collecting input and knowledge about a dataset from a general audience.
 Our reasoning was that the crowd might have insights about datasets based on their own experiences, such as collective and local knowledge about a COVID-19 dataset.
 We came to appreciate that a key challenge of data hunches, however, is that they could be used to explain away inconvenient data points, or that they could exacerbate the problem of confirmation bias~\cite{fischer_knowledge_2019,lee_viral_2021}.
 We thus made the decision to argue for scoping data hunches to collaborative settings with groups of experts who are supported by networks of trust~\cite{passi_trust_2018}.
 We discuss the potential benefits and harms that could be associated when data hunches are implemented for general audience systems in Section~\ref{sec:discussion}.